Feb 6, 2019 | Neah Bay, WA | Classroom

 Examine common failures in critical incident responses and learn a proven methodology for quickly stabilizing and organizing these events on campus.
 Learn proactive skills and develop or enhance your emergency plans for active shooter scenarios at your school, department, or organization in your tribal community.

 Training is hosted by the Makah Tribe.
-Training is pending U. S. Department of Justice approval.
+Training is approved by the U. S. Department of Justice.

 Upon completion of this course, you will be able to: * Describe common failures in critical incident response * Implement a 4-step critical incident response plan for your school or community * Identify ways your physical security measures may need to be enhanced